-- Learning Objectives - Students will be able to - Define minimal group theory, social identity theory, black utility heuristic, and linked fate - Describe the evidence White provides to show the extent to which political behavior is shaped by "linked fate" or the "black utility heuristic" as compared to self-interest - Understand why rural voters feel "resentment," according to Cramer - Explain what predicted support of the Bush tax cut, according to Bartels
+- Learning Objectives - Students will be able to - Define minimal group theory, social identity theory, black utility heuristic, and linked fate - Describe the evidence White provides to show the extent to which political behavior is shaped by "linked fate" or the "black utility heuristic" as compared to self-interest - Understand why rural voters feel "resentment," according to Cramer

-- Kollman 9.4: Cramer, Katherine: "The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker.
+- o Kollman 9.4: Cramer, Katherine: "The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker.
 [27 pages] - White, Ismail, Chryl Laird, and Troy Allen.
 "Selling Out?: The Politics of Navigating Conflicts between Racial Group Interest and Self-Interest."
 American Political Science Review.
 104(4): 783-800.
-[17 pages] - o Bartels, Larry.
-"Homer Gets a Tax Cut" Chapter 5 in Unequal Democracy.
-[31 pages] - Suggested Readings: - Dawson, Michael.
+[17 pages] - Suggested Readings: - Dawson, Michael.
 "Not in Our Lifetimes: The Future of Black Politics." - McCleod, Saul.
 "Social Identity Theory" - Kollman 4.1: Tesler, Michael.
 "Post-Racial or Most-Racial?: Race and Politics in the Obama Era. - Kollman 10.1: Wong, Janelle. et al. "Asian American Political Participation: Emerging Constituents and Their Political Identities." - Kollman 14.2: Abrajana, Marisa.
 "Campaigning to a New Electorate: Advertising to Latino Voters."

-o Suggested Podcast
+Suggested Podcast